Dr Caitlin Stobie

 Student education

-I am Programme Leader for the BA English Literature with Creative Writing (2022–25) and a PhD supervisor in Creative Writing and the Environmental and Medical Humanities.
+I teach English Literature and Creative Writing, and am a PhD supervisor in Creative Writing.
 I would welcome practice-based PGR applications in areas related to my specialisms.

 Research groups and institutes